All Episodes

 He just really doesn't understand it.

-When you hear it all and look at it and listen to it, you'll say, My God, how could the guy lie like this?
+When you hear it all and look at it and listen to it, you'll say, my God, how could the guy lie like this?

-You're happy he resigned, you mean.
+You're happy he resigned, you mean?

-You can't you cannot do that to the Messiah.
+You cannot do that to the Messiah.

 Exactly.

-I did listen to nothing is bigger than Obama.
+Because nothing is bigger than Obama.

 I did listen to your program about the corporate generals the other day.